radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/index.md

 Furthermore, it is possible to attach the organisations to the "assets".
 Assets usually enable the establishment of patterns within the control model of the different processes of the enterprise.

-As we shall see later, Identity Analytics's data model enables the modelling of the most simple to the most complex organisations (hierarchical organisations, multi-hierarchical organisations, matrix organisations, managerial links by department, interpersonal managerial links etc.).
+As we shall see later, Identity Analytics data model enables the modelling of the most simple to the most complex organisations (hierarchical organisations, multi-hierarchical organisations, matrix organisations, managerial links by department, interpersonal managerial links etc.).

 ### Finely Grained Standardization of the Representation of Access to the Information Systems